...

 A – Asexual

-Asexuality describes individuals who experience little to no sexual attraction toward others.
-However, asexual people may still engage in romantic relationships, fantasies, or sexual activity.
-Asexuality exists on a spectrum and can vary from person to person.
+Asexuality describes individuals who experience little to no sexual attraction toward other people.
+It exists on a spectrum and can vary from person to person.
+That’s why asexual people may still engage in romantic relationships, fantasies, or sexual activity.

 A – Ally